MobilityDB/MobilityDB-Leaflet/README.md

 1. Download your preferred dataset from [AIS](https://web.ais.dk/aisdata/).
 2. Create a database named `ais`.
 3. Add the `input_ais()` function to this database.
-This function can be found in the [function.sql](function.sql) file. ⚠️ Be sure to modify the line `FROM '/mnt/g/ais_datasets/aisdk-2023-05-23/aisdk-2023-05-23.csv' DELIMITER ',' CSV HEADER;` to point to the correct location of the downloaded file.
+This function can be found in the [functions.sql](functions.sql) file. ⚠️ Be sure to modify the line `FROM '/mnt/g/ais_datasets/aisdk-2023-05-23/aisdk-2023-05-23.csv' DELIMITER ',' CSV HEADER;` to point to the correct location of the downloaded file.
 4. Execute the function.

 Your data should now be imported!